 - A tool for your HR manager to monitor team member information and even make it easy to connect with them in a 1-1 format (especially good for medium to large-sized businesses, where it can be challenging to keep tabs on all team members equally).

-In either case, the value of the online directory lies in streamlining your business processes and increasing communication between your employees.
+In either case, the value of the online directory lies in streamlining your business processes, increasing communication, and improving your overall internal operations.

 (created with AccessAlly)